Peter Kasson – ringleader.

 Jamel Simpson

-Jamel has recently joined the lab as a Biophysics PhD student with an interest in computational design.
-We’re happy to have him!
+Jamel joined the lab as a Biophysics PhD student with an interest in computational design.
+Read his preprint on designing chimeric antigens!

 Marcos Cervantes

-Marcos has recently joined the lab as a Biomedical Engineering PhD student with an interest in viral entry and optical imaging.
-We’re happy to have him!
+Marcos joined the lab as a Biomedical Engineering PhD student with an interest in viral entry and optical imaging.
+He has led much of our work on SARS-CoV-2 entry and receptor engagement, highlighted in his 2023 Chemical Science paper.

 Toby Hess

-Toby has recently joined the lab as a Biomedical Engineering PhD student with an interest in viral entry and DNA-tethering.
+Toby joined the lab as a Biomedical Engineering PhD student with an interest in viral entry and DNA-tethering.
 He completed his undergraduate degree at UC Santa Barbara.
-We’re happy to have him!
+He works on the entry of SARS-CoV-2 and other coronaviruses as well as developing platforms for measuring viral entry and its inhibition.

 Ana completed her PhD at the University of Buenos Aires, where she worked on measuring protein-membrane interactions and the stability of membrane proteins.
 After postdoctoral training at the University of Montréal and Linköping University, she joined the group as a senior research scientist.